tpkelly/novice-faqs/playing/sidequests.md

 - [Waking the spirit](http://ffxiv.gamerescape.com/wiki/Waking_the_Spirit) (Lvl 19 crafter except Culinarian) teaches you to take materia and put it on a piece of gear.
 This quest is also required to complete any of the Lvl 20 crafting quests, except Culinarian.
 - [Melding Materia Muchly](http://ffxiv.gamerescape.com/wiki/Melding_Materia_Muchly) (Lvl 25 crafter except Culinarian) teaches you "Advanced materia melding", also known as "Overmelding".
 This allows you to place more materia on gear than there are slots available, up to 5 materia.
 The probability of success decreases dramatically the more overmelds you put on a piece.

 Normally to change your appearance you have to obtain a [Fantasia](http://ffxiv.gamerescape.com/wiki/Fantasia).
-You receive one after 30 days of playing, from the Collectors edition of Heavensward or by paying for them from the Cash shop.
+You receive one after 30 days of playing, from the Collectors edition of Heavensward or by paying for them from the [cash shop](https://secure.square-enix.com/account/app/svc/ffxivshopitemshop).
 However you can unlock the Aesthetician instead which allows you to make small changes such as hairstyles, tattoos, and face paints.

 - Complete [Beauty is only scalp deep](http://ffxiv.gamerescape.com/wiki/Beauty_Is_Only_Scalp_Deep) (Lvl 15) Limsa Lominsa Upper Decks (X:11 Y:11) to unlock the Aethetician.